 Q. How is service being adjusted?

 Service is regularly adjusted based on demand and resources.
 Review route schedules for the latest information.
 Service levels will continue to be evaluated as businesses, schools, and other services adapt to updated public health guidance.
-On Aug.
-21, 2021, Metro Transit is adding and restoring service and trips to some routes where ridership demand is expected to increase while keeping some service suspended.
+The latest adjustment of service took place on Dec.
+4, 2021.

 Q. How can I keep up to date on my route regarding returning service or suspensions?

 Quarterly service changes take place in March, June, August, and December.
 For interim service changes, detours, stop closures, and suspended trips on the routes you regularly ride, sign up to receive Rider Alerts by email or text.

 Q. Is there a limit on the number of people allowed onboard?